Gauge block: History

 The gauge block set, also known as "Jo Blocks", was developed by the Swedish inventor Carl Edvard Johansson.
 Johansson was employed in 1888 as an armourer inspector by the state arsenal Carl Gustafs stads Gevärsfaktori (Rifle Factory of Carl Gustaf's town) in the town of Eskilstuna, Sweden.
-He was concerned with the expensive tools for measuring parts for the Remington rifles then in production under license at Carl Gustaf.
+He was concerned with the expensive tools for measuring parts for the Remington rifles then in production under licence at Carl Gustaf.
 When Sweden adopted a tailored variant of the Mauser carbine in 1894, Johansson was very excited about the chance to study Mauser's methods of measuring, in preparation for production under license at Carl Gustaf (which began several years later).
 However, a visit to the Mauser factory in Oberndorf am Neckar, Germany, turned out to be a disappointment.
 On the train home, he thought about the problem, and he came up with the idea of a set of blocks that could be combined to make up any measure.

 There had already been a long history of increasing use of gauges up to this time, such as gauges for filing and go/no go gauges, which were custom-made individually in a toolroom for use on the shop floor; but there had never been super-precision gauge blocks that could be wrung together to make up different lengths, as Johansson now envisioned.